obonaventure/cnp3/book/preface.rst

   - sending comments, suggestions or bug reports  by filing `tickets <https://scm.info.ucl.ac.be/trac/cnp3/newticket>`_ or via the CNP3 mailing list at https://listes-2.sipr.ucl.ac.be/sympa/subscribe/cnp3
   - proposing new exercices on the `CNP3 mailing list <https://listes-2.sipr.ucl.ac.be/sympa/subscribe/cnp3>`_
   - proposing new sections or chapters on the `CNP3 mailing list <https://listes-2.sipr.ucl.ac.be/sympa/subscribe/cnp3>`_
+  - follow the developmen on the book's 'facebook page <http://www.facebook.com/pages/Computer-Networking-Principles-Protocols-and-Practice/129951043755620>'

- A stable release of the textbook will be issued at least once per year on http://inl.info.ucl.ac.be/CNP3 and the development version will always be available from https://scm.info.ucl.ac.be/trac/cnp3
+ A stable release of the textbook will be issued at least once per year on http://inl.info.ucl.ac.be/CNP3 and the development version will always be available from https://scm.info.ucl.ac.be/trac/cnp3 .
+You can download the sources via subversion by using `svn co https://scm.info.ucl.ac.be/svn/cnp3/book`.
+The book was compiled on MacOS/X Snow Leopard using sphinx_. inkscape_ is required to convert some of the images in png format.
+Most of the images will be converted to the SVG format to improve the portability of the textbook.

 ..
 The overall objective of the book is to explain the principles and the protocols used in computer networks and also provide the students with some intuition about the important practical issues that arise often.
 The course follows a hybrid problem-based learning (:term:`PBL`) approach.
 During each week, the students follow a 2 hours theoretical course that describes the principles and some of the protocols.
 They also receive a set of small problems that they need to solve in groups.
 These problems are designed to reinforce the student's knowledge but also to explore the practical problems that arise in real networks by allowing the students to perform experiments by writing prototype networking code.